Big Black Friday Sale 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: sale65best

 D.

-Use a Consolidated Gaps, Solutions, and Dependencies Matrix to create work packages and sequence them into Capability Increments.
-Document in a Transition Architecture State Evolution Table.
+Use Solution Building Blocks from a Consolidated Gaps, Solutions, and Dependencies Matrix and group into work packages, sequence them, and document rollout using a Transition Architecture State Evolution Table.

 Please read this scenario prior to answering the question